Maytastico/macaronipanel-development/Fileusage.md

 A file inside MacaroniPanel is represented inside the database and is stored inside the Panel, on the harddisk.
 There are some options that can be set inside the database.
 For examples:
 - Tags
+  - This row contains more than one Tag.
+So every Tag is seperated with a comma.
     - Contains information that can be searched by a user
 - Description
   - A text that describes a picture
     - Can be used for a picture galery